ONSdigital/sdg_data_updates/3-1-2/README.md

 ### Code edits that may be needed: ###
-*use this section for any problems or changes you can foresee* update_3-1-2.R chooses the rows that the percentage will be calculated from by name, so if these names change slightly you will need to edit them.
-They are on row 10 in update_3-1-2.R as:
+*use this section for any problems or changes you can foresee* update_3-1-2.R chooses the rows that the percentage will be calculated from by name.
+The program aims to future proof for changes using the rename_column function, but if an error along the lines of `column does not exist` appears, it will likely be lines 30-70 that you have to change.

-`main_data <- subset(source_data, `Place of birth` %in% c("Total", "NHS establishments", "Non-NHS establishments"))`
+update_3-1-2.R may pick up the notes at the bottom of the table as data points if they are arranged in the correct format.
+Unlikely to cause a problem, just check the QA file and the bottom of the csv in case any slip through the cracks.